rei/rei-cedar-docs/docs/components/links/README.md

 ## Inline Link Button

 Use the `tag` prop to render a button that looks like a link.
 Can be used inline with other text.
 Should trigger an action rather than navigate to a new page.
+To render a link that has the spacing and sizing of a button, use [CdrButton with link modifier](../components/buttons/#link-style).

 <cdr-doc-example-code-pair repository-href="/src/components/link" :sandbox-data="$page.frontmatter.sandboxData" :model="{ count: 0 }">